-The Importance of Communication for Parents and Teens
+The Importance of Communication Between Parents and Teens

-As your children grow and change, the way you communicate with them will also evolve.
-Many parents find it difficult to understand when their teenagers become moody and begin challenging their authority.
-Although you may feel hurt and rejected it’s vital to keep the lines of communication open for the sake of your relationship and your teen’s wellbeing, constantly study communication for parents and teens, as well as having the support of high school tutors to reinforce your child’s education.
+Many parents find it difficult to understand when their teen becomes moody and begins challenging their authority.
+Although you may feel hurt and rejected it’s vital to show patience and keep communicating with teens for the sake of your child’s wellbeing.

-To stay connected you need to spend regular quality time together.
+To foster good parent and teenager communication you need to spend regular quality time together.
 Make the effort to give them your undivided attention and really listen to what they say.
+We recommend putting the devices away and doing something fun together.

 Young people will be more inclined to follow the rules if they have a say in making them.
 This shows that you value their input and it gives you an opportunity to explain why the rules are important.
 Don’t be afraid to compromise on small things.
 You’re teaching them how adult relationships work, and this involves give and take on both sides.

-Does it really matter if your teenager’s room is messy or they left their shoes in the hall again?
+Does it really matter if your teenager’s room is messy or if they left their shoes in the hall again?
 When you choose your battles wisely you conserve energy for more serious matters.
+Communicating with teens can be frustrating at times, but not ‘sweating the small stuff’ can help create a more peaceful home.

 Your teen may tell you things about their friends they won’t tell you about themselves.
 This is a good way to discuss important issues.
-Knowing their friends also allows you to keep up to date with what’s going on in their lives.
+Knowing their friends also allows you to keep up to date with what’s going on in their lives and to feel included.
+It’s also a great idea to follow them on social media.

 At some point you need to let go and trust your teen will make the right decisions.
-Showing trust keeps the channels of communication open.
+Showing trust keeps the channels of parent and teenager communication open.
+If your teen does something to break this trust, try to avoid anger and recrimination and instead use it as a learning experience.